 In retrospect, all of my early childhood and young adult experiences were all there to give me a platform from which I could feel an inner need for healing.
 The cancer diagnosis helped me realize that I could no longer stand to conform.
 Teachers and others in my life wanted me to fit within their perception of normal.
 I was no longer able to do this.
 I had to be me and pursue my life work in the creation of healing with vibrational essences.
 Of course, I didn’t realize my life work at the time, but I knew that I could no longer conform to the perceived standards of the world around me.

 I’ve experienced a great amount of emotional trauma during my life and now that I make vibrational essences, I have benefitted from essences greatly in healing through my personal life traumas.
-Without the strength of the essences and their supporting power to heal my pain, I might not have successfully healed my darkest sorrows and traumas.
+Without the strength of the essences and their supporting power to heal my pain, I might not have successfully healed my darkest sorrows and traumas, as well as learned more about my uniqueness.

-From my own personal experiences in life, I have learned that medicating children with learning disabilities is not the sole answer to helping them.
-My experience is that our children, as well as adults, have a need for evolution through the energetic balancing concepts of vibrational essences.
-Vibrational essences can support healing the difficult part of allowing your gifts to become manifest.
+From my own personal experiences in life, I have learned that medicating children with learning differences is not the sole answer to helping them.
+My experience is that our children, as well as adults, can benefit from the energetic balancing ability of vibrational essences.
+Vibrational essences are frequency information and are safe and easy to use.
+Essences are safe to use with any medical treatments you may choose.
+Children and animals respond very quickly to the healing and love frequency of vibrational essences.
+Vibrational essences can support healing the difficult part of allowing your unique Soul gifts to become manifest.